 A non-contact sleep tracking device would track respiration and movement throughout the night and provide factual metrics on the quantity and quality of the elderly’s sleep.

 The X4M200 respiration sensor is a new module available that offers both non-contact sleep and respiration monitoring in a single sensor.
 The sleep profile is able to measure respiration rate with high accuracy and detect small body movements during sleep.

 Totally non-invasive with remote tracking from one’s night stand, no devices attached to the body

-Several sensors can work in the same room and monitor two people in the same bed regardless of their sleeping position
+Several sensors can work in the same room and works with 2 people in same bed regardless of sleeping position

 Highly convenient with no daily set-up nor charging required

-Discriminates noise sources like curtains, fans, blinds, wind, etc.
+Discriminates noise sourvces like curtains, fans, blinds, wind

 All outputs required for sleep stage analysis included